 Anticonvulsants are an important classification of alcohol detox medications.
 Since seizures are the primary concern of the attending physicians at detox facilities, these medications help to prevent you from experiencing them.
 They are also showing effectiveness in treating other conditions like bipolar disorder and borderline personality disorder, making them effective detox medications for dual diagnosis patients.

-Anti-nausea medications are helpful detox medications for alcohol withdrawal patients since another one of the commonly reported symptoms of alcohol withdrawals is nausea and vomiting.
+Anti-nausea medications are helpful detox medications for alcohol withdrawal patients since another one of the commonly reported symptoms of alcohol withdrawal is nausea and vomiting.
 These medications help make the detox process far more comfortable for you by preventing these nasty side effects of alcohol withdrawal.

 Benzodiazepines are typically prescription medications and can include medications such as Xanax, Klonopin, and Valium.
 Much like alcohol, benzos affect the brain’s natural GABA production.
 As a result, whenever you stop taking benzos, the withdrawal symptoms can be serious.

-Benzodiazepines and alcohol are actually the only two substances that can present potentially fatal withdrawal processes.
+Benzodiazepines and alcohol are the only two substances that can present potentially fatal withdrawal processes.
 Therefore, getting proper detox medications is necessary to cut down on the discomfort and severity associated with the symptoms.

 As mentioned earlier, adrenergic medications are effective when used in the detox process as well.
-By controlling blood pressure—which can become irregular as a result of benzo withdrawal—and lowering stress levels, it can provide further safety and comfort for you during your medical detox.
+By controlling blood pressure, which can become irregular as a result of benzo withdrawal, and lowering stress levels, it can provide further safety and comfort for you during your medical detox.

 Flumazenil is a prescription detox medication that is a selective benzodiazepine receptor antagonist.
 It helps combat benzodiazepine related overdoses and when used in lower doses, is effective in treating benzo withdrawal and addiction.
 It can be used as a tapering medication as well as suppression of benzo withdrawal symptoms.

 Stimulants are a type of drug that impacts the brain and body by speeding up the natural processes that occur within the body.
-This causes the user to have increased blood pressure, feel more energized, and more focuses.
+This causes the user to have increased blood pressure, feel more energized, and more focused.
 This class of drug is different than the previously mentioned drugs because it does not exactly pose the problem of causing physical dependence.

 Antidepressants are extremely important as a detox medication for stimulants.
 Since one of the major side effects for stimulant withdrawal is severe depression and suicidal ideations due to the body’s severe lack of dopamine (stimulant use drains the body’s feel-good chemical), it’s important to address this aspect of withdrawal.
-Antidepressants increase the body’s dopamine and serotonin levels which will help counteract the body’s severe decrease in these neurotransmitters from continued stimulant use.
+Antidepressants increase the body’s dopamine and serotonin levels, which will help counteract the body’s severe decrease in these neurotransmitters from continued stimulant use.